viniciusbarros/msc_game_obstacle_course/README.md

 # The curse of Skybound

 ## Backstory
-Pat the Mag, a lone pirate, pursued the legend of the Skybound Gold—a treasure cursed by greed, said to be impossible to hold onto.
-"Whoever lays claim to it shall never rise without losing what they gained."
-But Pat wasn’t driven by wealth; he sought freedom for his people, enslaved by the Marines and its abusive militia.
+Pat the Mag is a lone pirate who pursued the legend of the Skybound Gold.
+A treasure cursed by greed, said to be impossible to hold onto.
+"Whoever lays claim to it shall never rise without losing what they gained".

+But Pat wasn’t driven by wealth.
+He wanted freedom for his people, who were enslaved by the Marines and their abusive militia.
 With only his battered ship and a Jolly Roger featuring a Magpie, Pat vowed to gather enough treasure to buy his hometown’s sovereignty and break free from the Marines' grip.

-Betrayal had already cost Pat dearly.
-A pirate he once trusted, stole five years’ worth of treasure, leaving Pat to drown in the wreckage of his ambitions.
-But Pat refused to give up.
-"If fate dares to lock away my fortunate, I'll rise like a rogue magpie—grabbing every shiny trinket to build my and my own people freedom."

 Against all odds, Pat found the Skybound Gold on an unmarked island.
-But as soon as he touched the treasure, the curse activated, scattering his hard-earned gold every time he jumped.
-Worse, the Marines, led by his old betrayer—now a corrupt officer—have tracked him down.
+But as soon as he touched the treasure, the curse activated, scattering his gold every time he jumped.
+Worse, the Marines, have tracked him down!

-With the curse dragging him down and enemies closing in, Pat must escape the island and secure enough gold to fulfil his dream of freeing his people.
+With the curse dragging him down and enemies closing in, Pat must escape the island and secure enough gold to fulfil his dream of buying his people freedom.

-## Assets and Rights
+## Assets, Rights and References

 ### Audio

 #### Background Music
 - Birth of a Hero: Music by: bensound.com | Artist: Benjamin Tissot | License code: IJ0XKDKR8UFD7QWW

+#### Cinematic voice over
+- Voice (Generated in elevenlabs.io ~890 credits)
+Config: Voice: Charlotte; Model v2; speed: 1.10; stability 50%; similarity: 75%; Style Exageration: 27%
+Input: ```Pat the Mag.
+A lone pirate who pursued the legend of the Skybound Gold.
+A treasure cursed by greed, said to be impossible to hold onto.
+"Whoever lays claim to it shall never rise without losing what they gained."
+But Pat wasn’t driven by wealth.
+He wanted freedom for his people, who were enslaved by the Marines and their abusive militia.
+With only his battered ship and a Jolly Roger featuring a Magpie, Pat vowed to gather enough treasure to buy his hometown’s sovereignty and break free from the Marines' grip.

+Against all odds, Pat found the Skybound Gold on an unmarked island.
+But as soon as he touched the treasure, the curse activated, scattering his gold every time he jumped.
+Worse, the Marines, have tracked him down.

+With the curse dragging him down and enemies closing in, Pat must escape the island and secure enough gold to fulfil his dream of buying his people freedom.```

 #### Sound Effects
-- Cannon shots (1 and 2) (Generated in elevenlabs.io) input: "cannon shot"
+- Cannon shots (1 and 2) (Generated in elevenlabs.io) input: `cannon shot`
-- Picking up coins (1 and 2) (Generated in elevenlabs.io) input: "sounds effect of picking up a bunch of coins"
+- Picking up coins (1 and 2) (Generated in elevenlabs.io) input: `sounds effect of picking up a bunch of coins`
-- Opening Chest (Generated in elevenlabs.io) input: "sound effect of opening a chest with treasures inside"
+- Opening Chest (Generated in elevenlabs.io) input: `sound effect of opening a chest with treasures inside`
-- Jumping effect (Generated in elevenlabs.io) input: "jump sound effect for pirate game"
+- Jumping effect (Generated in elevenlabs.io) input: `jump sound effect for pirate game`
-- Sea noise (Generated in elevenlabs.io) input: "cannon shot"
+- Sea noise (Generated in elevenlabs.io) input: `cannon shot`
 - Water sea shore.mp3 by Slapbass -- https://freesound.org/s/124662/ -- License: Attribution 3.0